-Groundwater levels in all Quaternary Limestone (QL) aquifer wells within the Coffin Bay consumptive pool are classified 'Average' or higher.
+Groundwater levels in most Quaternary Limestone (QL) aquifer wells (75%) within the Coffin Bay consumptive pool are classified 'Above average' or higher.

-• Five-year trends (2018 to 2022) show rising water levels in all of wells (see indicative hydrograph below).
+• Five-year trends (2019 to 2023) show rising water levels in all wells (see indicative hydrograph below).

-Groundwater levels in most QL aquifer wells (58%) in the Uley South Public Water Supply (PWS) consumptive pool are classified 'Average' or higher.
+Groundwater levels in most QL aquifer wells (51%) in the Uley South Public Water Supply (PWS) consumptive pool are classified 'Average'.

-- Five-year trends (2018 to 2022) show declining groundwater levels in the majority of wells (59%). - The long-term hydrograph for observation well ULE102 shows levels were 'Lowest on record' during the Millennium drought (2001 to 2009).
+- Five-year trends (2019 to 2023) show rising groundwater levels in the majority of wells (82%). - The long-term hydrograph for observation well ULE102 shows levels were 'Lowest on record' during the Millennium drought (2001 to 2009) but, in 2023 are within 1 m of the lowest recorded water level.

-Groundwater levels in most QL aquifer wells (13 out of 14) in the Uley Wanilla PWS consumptive pool are classified 'Below average' or lower.
+Groundwater levels in most QL aquifer wells (87%) in the Uley Wanilla PWS consumptive pool are classified 'Very much below average' or lower.

-Five-year trends (2018 to 2022) show declining groundwater levels in most (87%) wells.
+Five-year trends (2019 to 2023) show declining groundwater levels in most (75%) wells.

-Groundwater levels in most QL aquifer wells (85%) in the Lincoln South PWS consumptive pool are classified 'Below average' or lower.
+Groundwater levels in most QL aquifer wells (77%) in the Lincoln South PWS consumptive pool are classified 'Below average' or lower.

-Five-year trends (2018 to 2022) show declining groundwater levels in most (77%) wells.
+Five-year trends (2019 to 2023) show an even distribution in the number of rising and declining water levels.